Pretson adviser Peter Ridsdale: We need to be patient about coronavirus

 Peter Ridsdale has urged Football League clubs to "take their time" to find a solution to the coronavirus crisis.

-All Football League fixtures were suspended yesterday until April 3, with promotion and relegation in all three divisions undecided at this stage of the season.
+All Football League fixtures were suspended yesterday until April 3, with promotion and relegation in all three divisions undecided at this stage of the season, and it has been confirmed the clubs will meet on Wednesday to formulate a strategy.

 The former Leeds chairman, who is currently an adviser at Preston North End, feels there would be time in the summer to complete the outstanding fixtures but that there should be no rush into making a decision about plans for the remainder of the campaign.